-The Polaroid 600 Film is very likely on of, if not the most popular type of film for instant cameras to ever hit the shelves.
-As you might’ve assumed, pack of the Polaroid 600 were used in the 600 Series of Polaroid cameras, starting from the latter half of the 1970s.
+The Polaroid 600 Film is very likely one of, if not the most popular type of film for instant cameras to ever hit the shelves.
+As you might’ve assumed, the pack of the Polaroid 600 was used in the 600 Series of Polaroid cameras, starting from the latter half of the 1970s.
 Every model of the series, from the Sun 660 to the One 600 Classic made use of these films.
 However, the party was pretty much over by 2008, when Polaroid decided to pack up and leave the analog instant camera market for good and all, leaving Fujifilm free rein in the niche.
-On the flipside, this created countless camera owners stuck with cameras for which they can’t find any film available.
+On the flip side, this created countless camera owners stuck with cameras for which they couldn’t find any film available.

 Cat in the Sack

 Still, not all hope is lost, at least for a little while longer.
 You’re still well able to find old packs of Polaroid 600 Instant Film in the majority of bigger online stores, such as Amazon and eBay, though you’ll have to pay a pretty penny for those.
 On average, the price for a pack of 10 (single pack) is known to go in excess of $50, meaning each shot will cost you more than 5 bucks.
 Unless you’re a collector and a fan of this particular film, this is simply not worth the money.
 What’s even worse, chances are that the pack is not even usable, given how much time has passed since the factories shut down, and you can never be certain if the seller has stored the film properly.
 You’d be essentially buying a cat in a sack.